 - 1 ½ tsp baking powder

-- Spoon into patty cases and bake in 180C oven for 25 minutes or until golden on top and the cake is springy when lightly touched.
+- Spoon into patty cases so that they are ¾ full and bake for 18-20 minutes or until golden on top and the cake is springy when lightly touched.

 What is your favourite tea?
 Have you ever cooked using tea?
 I’d love to hear your favourite tea recipes!